Sukhavaho/Sukhavaho.github.io/mn1.md

 In summary, cultivate mindfulness, avoid rigid thinking, observe without attachment, and deepen your understanding of the impersonal nature of experience.
 This will help align your practice with the insights from MN 1.

-## Where are the commentaries of this Sutta?
+## Where are the commentaries on this Sutta?
 The **Mūlapariyāya Sutta** (MN 1) is accompanied by its traditional commentary in the **Papañcasūdanī**, which is the commentary on the Majjhima Nikāya written by the great commentator **Buddhaghosa**.
 Additionally, there are sub-commentaries (ṭīkā) that further elaborate on the meanings presented in the primary commentaries.

 ### Sources of the Commentary: